OfficeDev/generator-office/readme.md

 ```

 Browsersync will start a HTTPS server, which includes a self-signed SSL cert that your development environment must trust.
 Refer to our doc, [Adding Self-Signed Certificates as Trusted Root Certificate](src/docs/ssl.md), for instructions on how to do this.

-> **Important:** You may still face issue with the Browsersync self-signed SSL certificated since the certificate is signed for domain "Internet Widgits Pty Ltd" instead of localhost.
-See [this issue](https://github.com/OfficeDev/generator-office/issues/244) for more details and temporary workaround.

 Browse to the 'External' IP address listed in your console to test your web app across multiple browsers and devices that are connected on your local network.